thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/docker.md

 ## Prerequisites

-To run TBMQ {{tbmqSuffix}} on a single machine you will need at least 2Gb of RAM.
+To run TBMQ {{tbmqSuffix}} on a single machine, you will need at least 2Gb of RAM.

 - [Install Docker](https://docs.docker.com/engine/installation/)